spack/spack/lib/spack/docs/build_systems/qmakepackage.rst

 QMakePackage
 ------------

-Much like Autotools and CMake, QMake is a build script generator designed by the developers of Qt.
+Much like Autotools and CMake, QMake is a build-script generator designed by the developers of Qt.
 In its simplest form, Spack's ``QMakePackage`` runs the following steps: